ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 treat these requests as coming from the same client instance for purposes of identification, authentication, and policy application.
-If the AS does not know the client instance's public key ahead of time, the AS MAY accept or reject the request based on attestations within the `client` request and other AS policy mechanisms.
+If the AS does not know the client instance's public key ahead of time, the AS MAY process the request based on attestations within the `client` request and other AS policy mechanisms.
+For example, the AS could allow an unknown client instance key to access only limited resources or work for only specific RO's.

 The client instance MUST NOT send a symmetric key by value in the request, as doing so would expose the key directly instead of simply proving possession of it.
 See considerations on symmetric keys